ParkerHarrelson/Solar-System-Simulator/README.md

 Initialize GLEW: With an OpenGL context created, initialize GLEW.
 GLEW makes it easy to access OpenGL functions, including those beyond your system's base OpenGL version.
 Start Rendering: You can now start using OpenGL functions to render graphics in your window.
 Begin with simple tasks like clearing the screen with a color.
 Handle Input: Use GLFW to handle user input, allowing you to interact with your simulation (e.g., closing the window, moving the camera).

+Solar System Simulator/
+│
+├── external/              # Place for GLFW, GLEW if you have them locally ├── include/               # Header files, if you have any ├── src/                   # Source files
+│   └── Solar System Simulator.cpp
+├── resources/             # Textures, shaders, etc.
+├── x64/
+│   ├── Debug/             # Debug build outputs and DLLs
+│   └── Release/           # Release build outputs, when you have it │
+├── .gitignore
+├── README.md              # Renamed and updated documentation
+├── Solar System Simulator.sln
+└── Solar System Simulator.vcxproj